.png)

 -

-Provide habitat and food for a wide range of animals, fungi, and plants that have evolved together;
+Provide habitat and food for a wide range of animals, fungi, invertebrates, and plants that have evolved together;

 -